 To stop snoring, you can try changing your sleeping position or using a nasal device.
 But some medical conditions, such as chronic allergies and sleep apnea, can cause snoring and require treatment.

-If you snore, you’re not alone: Up to half of all American adults snore.
-It happens when air flows through your throat when you breathe in your sleep.
-This causes the relaxed tissues in your throat to vibrate and cause harsh, irritating snoring sounds.
+Snoring happens when air flows through your throat when you breathe in your sleep.
+This causes the relaxed tissues in your throat to vibrate, which leads to harsh, possibly irritating sounds.

-Snoring may disrupt your sleep, or that of your partner.
-Even if it’s not bothering you too much, it’s not a condition to ignore.
-In fact, snoring may be a sign of a serious health condition, including:
+Snoring may disrupt your sleep or that of your partner.
+Even if it’s not bothering you too much, snoring is not a symptom to ignore.
+In fact, snoring may indicate a serious health condition, such as:

 - an issue with the structure of your mouth, nose, or throat

 In other cases, snoring may be caused simply by sleeping on your back or drinking alcohol too close to bedtime.